NegatioN/BattleRiteStats/_characters/poloma.md

       icon: 70d64cab20af264438c599ba3ecdd2c4
       name: Affection
       type: survival
     - color: green
       description: Other Side heals 6 bonus healing.
 Also reduces cooldown of Other Side by 1.
+      icon: dfc86226d7b2a6d438dad7dfca7a0d52
+      name: Into the Realm
+      type: survival
+    - color: teal
+      description: Ally affected by ^2Spirit Guide^- takes 33 less damage and enemy affected by ^2Spirit Guide^- takes 20 more damage.
+      icon: 7bd09f2f761edd0438938579a6942e82
+      name: Phantasm
+      type: support
+    - color: teal
+      description: Increases healing shared by Spirit Link from 50 to 80.
+      icon: 510f65762365d8a47815877780d9227d
+      name: Shimmering Bond
+      type: support
+    - color: yellow
+      description: Spirit Rift increases your movement speed by 40 for 3 when it inflicts Spell Block.
+      icon: b6b9a08408c476c4a9f91eba6dacbb52
+      name: Spiritual Wind
+      type: mobility
+    winrate: '20.0'
+  - damage: '3.4'
+    disable: '0.7'
+    energy: '2.7'
+    num: 5
+    protection: '3.1'
+    skills:
+    - color: green
+      description: Other Side heals 6 bonus healing.
+Also reduces cooldown of Other Side by 1.